rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * While the rest operator takes multiple elements and packages them into an array, the spread operator takes an array and splits it into constituent elements.
 * Bears the same syntax [three dots preceding variable] as rest operator.
 * However, the difference lies in the fact that the rest operator is used in the _function definition_, whereas the spread operator is used during _function call_.

+## Object Literals ##
+* ES6 provides several shorthand notations for object literals.
+* Can have spaces in property names.
+* Can also use variables as property names [provided they are enclosed within square brackets].